zaiisao/Documentation/en/Video/audio_effect_mixing_android.md

 ## Play audio effect files

-The play audio effect methods can be used to play audio effects, such as clapping and gunshots.
+The play audio effect methods can be used to play ambient sound, such as clapping and gunshots.
 You can play multiple audio effects at the same time, and preload audio effect files for efficiency.

 The Agora SDK provides the `IAudioEffectManager` class to manage audio effects, including a series of methods.
 The audio effect file is specified by the file path, but the `IAudioEffectManager` class uses the sound ID to identify the audio effect file.
 The file is usually saved in the **assets** folder.
 The SDK does not follow any rule to define the sound ID.
 Each audio effect file must have a unique sound ID, and you can do that by incrementing the ID and using hashCode for the audio effect files.